 - Get checked out by a doctor

 You can and should consider doing all of this before you think about bringing a personal injury lawsuit.

 'At Fault' and 'Pure Comparative Negligence' Rules Apply

-California, like many other states, has an "at fault" (also referred to as a "tort") system for insurance claims -- a driver seeking compensation must show fault on the part of the other driver if he wants his claim to be successful.
+California, like many other states, has an "at fault" (also referred to as a "tort") system for insurance claims — a driver seeking compensation must show wrongful conduct on the part of the other driver if he wants his claim to be successful.

 A related point, should your case go beyond an insurance claim to full legal proceedings, is that California is a "pure comparative negligence" jurisdiction.
-If your case goes to trial, the judge or jury will calculate percentages of fault for each driver, and reduce each driver's liability accordingly.
-For example, if a driver suffers $10,000 in damages, but is found to be 10 percent at fault, his recovery will be limited to 90% of his damages -- here, $9,000.
+If your case goes to trial, the judge or jury will calculate percentages of fault for each driver and reduce each driver's liability accordingly.
+For example, if a driver's injury claim is for $10,000 in damages, but the driver is found to be 10% at fault, their recovery will be limited to 90% of his damages — here, $9,000.

 Below, you'll find a table breaking down important aspects of California's car accident compensation laws, including time limits, limits on damages, and more.